Graduate training in translational science and cardiovascular research

 The aim of the program is to provide laboratory research training and mentoring that will establish the basis for a successful career as an independent investigator in an academic institution.
 Laboratory research will be supplemented with course work and scientific seminars.
 Unique aspects of the program include provision of individualized curriculum and career development, and the team-approach to mentoring that include both basic and clinical scientists.
 Our goal is to produce scientists with a broad outlook and a focus on bringing science to the benefit of patients.

+The duration of financial support for this program is two years.
 For physician-scientists, up to one year of the research program can qualify towards an ACGME-accredited Cardiology Fellowship.

 The training program will involve the following activities: